sakethsusarla/go-singleton/README.md

-## Singleton Example - ShelBot Configuration
+## Singleton Example - Sheldon's Immutable Living Preferences

 ### Prologue
 Life at 2311 North Robles Avenue is never simple, especially when Sheldon Cooper's "predictable perfection" faces even a hint of disturbance.
 After a particularly heated argument about thermostat settings, furniture arrangement, and meal selection, Leonard decided to codify Sheldon's living preferences into a system everyone could refer to.